 These instances will be created only if iFIX and/or CIMPLICITY are installed on the same machine as the collectors.

 - The Remote Collector Management agent: Provides the ability to manage collectors remotely.

 - 1. Run the InstallLauncher.exe file.

 - 2. Select Install Collectors.

-The welcome page appears.
+The default installation drive appears.